 With twin and triple needles, you can sew beautiful decorative designs.

 A double needle is attached to a single shank by way of a crossbar.
 This design allows for perfect, evenly-spaced rows of stitches.

 To use these needles properly, your sewing machine should have the zigzag capability and a throat plate with a large enough hole to accommodate the needle.
-You cannot zigzag stitch with the multiple needles in a sewing machine.
+You cannot stitch with the multiple needles in a sewing machine.

 You need at least two thread spool holders so that each needle has a separate thread source.
 Threads usually follow the original thread pattern, as one thread goes through one needle and then is threaded through another needle.

 Your sewing machine manual should be the best resource for operating any sewing machine with multiple sewing needle types.

 The numbers on the packaging for these sewing machine needles are slightly different from regular sewing machine needles.
 The first number is how far apart the needles are.
 The second number is how big the needle is.

 Triple needles are also known as drilling needles.